 The liability decreases when required contributions by retirees are increased, when the number of eligible employees decreases, and when retirees leave the plan.
-The negative effect of this liability, along with the related deferred outflows and inflows of resources, on net position at June 30, 2022 was \$2.1 billion, compared to \$2.3 billion at June 30, 2021 and \$2.3 billion at June 30, 2020.
+The negative effect of this liability, along with the related deferred outflows and inflows of resources, on net position at June 30, 2023 was \$1.9 billion, compared to \$2.1 billion at June 30, 2022.
 Like the pension liability, universities fund these liabilities on a "pay-as-you-go" basis: For the State System plan, universities make biweekly contributions to fund the actual claims incurred by retirees during the year; for the Retired Employees Health Program (REHP) and PSERS OPEB plans, the universities make contractually required contributions as determined by the Commonwealth.

-Following is a summary of the effect of the three unfunded liabilities, including the related deferred outflows of resources (DOR) and deferred inflows of resources (DIR), on the State System's net position.
-The State System's Alternative Retirement Plan is a defined contribution plan and has no liability.
+Below is a summary of the effect of the three unfunded liabilities, including the related deferred outflows of resources (DOR) and deferred inflows of resources (DIR), on the State System's net position.